 Tailor this paralegal resume sample text to your needs.

-Experienced and dedicated paralegal with over six years of experience in various legal settings.
-Skilled in the organization and analysis of legal documentation.
+Experienced and dedicated paralegal, skilled in the organization and analysis of legal documentation.
 Adept in drafting documents, filing motions, interviewing clients, and preparing retainers.
 Able to effectively assist in preparations for trials, hearings, and closings.
 Bringing forth a hardworking attitude, eager to provide quality support in the next legal environment I join.

 Descriptive, factual language: